ryanrubleycoates/memcache-ppp/README.md

 # Memcache ++

 Memcache ++ Memcache module for Node js.
-Formerly forked from memcache-plus.
+Formerly forked from the memcache-plus So you can find many refs to the memcache-plus in the docs or code itself.

 ## What makes it "Plus"?